spencer-shadley/completed-class/01-Class-Content/18-web-performance/01-Activities/18-Stu-PWA-refactor/README.md

+# PWA Refactor

-* In this activity we will adjust our Gallery app so that Webpack minifies and bundles our code.
+In this activity we will adjust our Gallery app so that Webpack minifies and bundles our code.

-* **Instructions**
+## Instructions

 * Run `npm install`.